 There are 16 projects and exercises in this course for you to complete with some taking days to finish.
 This doesn't even include the plethora of smaller exercises embedded into each video.View Video List

-Once you become a good React developer, it is time to start diving into advanced React concepts.
+Once you become a good React developer, it is time to take the leap into becoming a great React developer.

-This course will cover not only advanced React features, but more importantly will cover concepts like security, TypeScript, testing, and how to write clean code.
+This course not only covers advanced React features, but more importantly covers concepts like security, TypeScript, testing, and how to write clean code.

 The skills in this course will set you apart from all other job applicants as most React developers never learn any of these concepts until after landing their first job.
 I personally didn't even know what 90% of the concepts in this course were until years after I landed my first job and was forced to learn them on the job.